Sourav1707/Tableau/Netflix Data Analysis/Readme.md

 To use this project as a starting point for your own data analysis or to enhance the existing visualizations, you can:

-1. Open the Tableau workbook (`Netflix Dashboard.twbx`) in Tableau Desktop or Tableau Public.
+1. Open the Tableau workbook (`Netflix Project - Tableau Dashboard.twbx`) in Tableau Desktop or Tableau Public.
 2. Modify the existing visualizations or create new ones based on your requirements.
 3. Customize the dashboards and layout to present your insights effectively.